beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 ● Character encoding normalization

 In Unicode, you can change the same character in several different ways.
-Prior to the validation entries must be normalized to Unicode encoded characters remain the simplest way possible.
+Prior to the validation entries must be normalized to Unicode encoded characters to remain the simplest form possible.

-It should explicitly define and charsets encodings to be used (UTF-8, ISO 8859-1 ...) depending on the needs of the application, the JVM and configure application server and the application accordingly.
+It should explicitly define the charset encodings to be used (UTF-8, ISO 8859-1 ...) depending on the needs of the application, and configure the JVM, the application server and the application accordingly.